GREATEST OIL PAINTINGS

 Colour pigments used in oil painting did not change much during this period.
 In fact the colour palette of the Renaissance remained the basic model well into the 17th century.
 Red pigments included Vermilion, Carmine, "lac" and the vivid "Dragons Blood" (from an Asian gum resin).
 Earthy hues included Venetian Red, a bluish tone of Red Oxide.
 Renaissance blues included Ultramarine, Azurite and Egyptian Blue, as well as the plant dyes Indigo and Madder.
 Green pigments were Verdigris, Green Earth, and Malachite, while yellows included Gamboge, Naples Yellow (Giallorino), and the traditional Orpiment.
 Brown hues were obtained from clay pigments like Sienna and Umber, whites from Lead White, Gypsum, and Chalk and blacks from Carbon Black (charred organic material).

 Seventeenth century painting in oils included several differing schools.
-(1) The dramatic, even theatrical European-wide Baroque style practised by history and mythological narrative painters like Peter Paul Rubens (1577-1640), Diego Velazquez (1599-1660); (2) A quieter Dutch Baroque school of easel-painting, known as Dutch Realism.
-The latter is exemplified in the chiaroscuro and portraits, genre-paintings, still-lifes and landscapes of painters like Rembrandt (1606-69), Jan Davidsz de Heem (1606-84) and Jacob van Ruisdael (1628-82) respectively.
+(1) The dramatic, even theatrical European-wide Baroque style practised by history and mythological narrative painters like Peter Paul Rubens (1577-1640), Diego Velazquez (1599-1660); (2) A quieter Dutch Baroque school of easel-painting, known as Dutch Realism (1600-80).
+The latter is exemplified by the chiaroscuro and 'personality' of Rembrandt's portraits; the exquisite still lifes of Jan Davidsz de Heem, and the Dutch Realist genre painting of Jan Vermeer.
 (3) A third style of Baroque painting, classicism, centred on Rome, was exemplified by the allegorical works of Nicolas Poussin (1593-1665), and the Italianate narrative landscapes of Claude Lorrain (1600-82).
 (4) The unique naturalist style pioneered by Caravaggio (1571-1610), and eagerly seized upon by the Counter-Reformation Catholic authorities due to its down-to-earth imagery.
 An important centre of Caravaggism, during the early 17th century, was Naples.
 See also: Painting in Naples (c.1600-1700), and, for more detail, Neapolitan School of Painting (c.1600-56).

 All these famous painters exploited the merits of oil painting to the full - Rubens in his sweeping brushstrokes, energetic compositions and realist anatomy; Velazquez in his unique fusion of grandeur, realism and intimacy; Vermeer in the cool colours and "look and feel" of his narrative genre works; Poussin in his realistic figures and colours.
 In addition, it seems highly unlikely that the extraordinarily lustrous still lifes and intimate interiors of the Dutch Realist School could have been produced in any other medium but oils.